 I agreed to “climb” the edge of the cliff side on the trail to reach Pueblo Alto – another site with ruins on top of the mesa.
 As I ascended the cliff, I realized that you need to be very careful and relatively brave to do this.
 It is not an easy climb!!
 But boy…is the view worth it!
 As one stands above on the mesa there is a panoramic view and then immediately below is Pueblo Bonito – the largest ruin that is in a huge “D” shape with kivas and dozens and dozens of rooms all within its great walls.

 Originally from the east coast, I still am pretty amazed, all these years later, when I explore and experience the west and southwest United States.
 What an incredible region of our country!!
 It is always great to hear the students share their experiences when they are here in New Mexico – “The Land of Enchantment.”
 Hope you enjoyed this one!

 Since I am on the subject of ancient times I will have to share with you that just a few miles down the road from the college here in Santa Fe are petroglyphs.
-Not just a few….but 1,000s of them!
+Not just a few….but thousands of them!
 It is not clearly marked so you need directions to get to them.
 If you visit us and want to see these petroglyphs, make sure you ask me for directions to get there.
-Imagine just stumbling upon images on rock that were drawn there 100s and 100s of years ago by the tribal people in the region?
+Imagine just stumbling upon images on rock that were drawn there hundreds and hundreds of years ago by the tribal people in the region?
 Pretty cool, huh?